markkolich/kolich-spring/README.md

 Note the resulting JAR is placed into the **kolich-spring/dist** directory.

-To create an Eclipse Java project for kolich-spring, run `eclipse` in SBT.

-    kolich-spring:0.0.6> eclipse
-    ...
-    [info] Successfully created Eclipse project files for project(s):
-    [info] kolich-spring

-You'll now have a real Eclipse **.project** file worthy of an Eclipse import.

-Note your new **.classpath** file as well &mdash; all source JAR's are fetched and injected into the Eclipse project automatically.

 ## Dependencies

-Naturally, this artifact depends on spring-web 3.1.3.RELEASE, and spring-webmvc 3.1.3.RELEASE.
+Naturally, this artifact depends on spring-web 3.2.6.RELEASE, and spring-webmvc 3.2.6.RELEASE.

 It also firmly depends on my common package of utility classes, <a href="https://github.com/markkolich/kolich-common">kolich-common</a>.